cskylab/cskylab/cskygen/README.md

 > **NOTE**: To avoid parsing images and [Helm Charts](https://helm.sh/), files below directories named `images` or `charts` will not be considered by cskygen.

-### Template Libraries
+### Templates Libraries

-Template libraries contains templates to generate configuration files for machines, applications and services using the `cskygen` utility.
+Templates libraries contains templates to generate configuration files for machines, applications and services using the `cskygen` utility.

 You can create your own library either by forking cSkyLab templates library or by creating it from scratch.

-To learn more about cSkylab template library see documentation at [cSkyLab Template Library](../tpl-cskylab/README.md)
+To learn more about cSkylab template library see documentation at [cSkyLab Templates Library](../tpl-cskylab/README.md)

 #### Template development